-- 4.112 At period 5, the Corporate directorate has a General Fund forecast underspend of £1.5m against a net budget of (£70.9m).
-There is a £2m forecast underspend in the transformation programme budget and the risk contingency budget of £5m is partially offsetting estimated inflation pressures of £5.5m. - 4.113 The corporate area holds funding streams such as Council Tax, retained share of Business Rates and Core Grants.
-The corporate budget also holds the Council-wide risk contingency budget (£5m) and the budgets for borrowing and interest received. - 4.114 The corporate area holds the central budget for pay and non-pay inflation.
-The 2024-25 budget agreed by Full Council was £18.183m which was notionally seen as an estimated 4% pay award of £6.4m with £11.783m funding for non-pay inflation (refer para 5.6 of the budget report at Appendix G Budget Report Cabinet.pdf (croydon.gov.uk)). - 4.115 The pay inflation requirement will not be fully known until the National Joint Council (NJC) negotiations on the 2024-25 pay award are finalised later in the year.
-The Joint Negotiating Committee for Chief Officers of Local Authorities agreed in July a 2024-25 pay award of 2.50% on the individual basic salaries of Chief Officers. - 4.116 Cabinet approved, through the Period 3 report, an allocation to service directorates of £15.694m budget for non-pay inflation which leaves budget of £2.489m remaining centrally.
-Depending on the final pay award there could be a corporate overspend pressure in 2024-25, currently estimated at £5.5m.
-This will be updated once the pay award is known and allowance will be made in the 2025-26 budget to compensate corporate for any final budget pressure. - 4.117 The corporate area funds redundancy, severance and pension strain costs which contribute to achieving General Fund MTFS savings.
-There may be a pressure in 2024-25 from this area of costs owing to the implementation of staffing savings. - 4.118 The corporate area also holds the 2024-25 Transformation budget of £5m, which funds work carried out in directorates and cross-Council to achieve MTFS savings and improve services for local residents and businesses.
-There is budget of £2m which will not be allocated in 2024-25 providing an underspend.
-It is expected that any underspend against allocations in 2024-25 would be carried forward in an earmarked reserve to fund projects which are being delivered over multiple financial years.
+- 4.122 At period 7, the Corporate directorate has a General Fund forecast underspend of £5.7m against a net budget of (£70.9m).
+There is £5m forecast underspend in the transformation programme budget which includes the impact of the movement of the Strategic Delivery Partner work (£4.463m) from revenue to capital (funded by flexible use of capital receipts).
+The risk contingency budget of £5m is offsetting the inflation pressure of £4.3m. - 4.123 The corporate area holds funding streams such as Council Tax, retained share of Business Rates and Core Grants.
+The corporate budget also holds the Council-wide risk contingency budget (£5m) and the budgets for borrowing and interest received. - 4.124 Corporate holds the £4.279m overspend pressure from pay and non-pay inflation.
+There was a budget of £18.183m but allocations to directorates have totalled £22.462m.
+Allowance will be made in the 2025-26 budget to compensate corporate for the budget pressure.
+The pay inflation virement, agreed through the Period 6 report, is being processed on the ledger and the budget movements into directorates will be reflected in the Period 8 Financial Performance report. - 4.125 The corporate area funds redundancy, severance and pension strain costs which contribute to achieving General Fund MTFS savings.
+There may be a pressure in 2024-25 from this area of costs owing to the implementation of staffing savings. - 4.126 The corporate area also holds the 2024-25 Transformation revenue budget of £5m, which funds work carried out in directorates and cross-Council to achieve MTFS savings and improve services for local residents and businesses.
+This budget will not be utilised in 2024-25 providing an underspend (transformation work is being contained within the transformation earmarked reserve funding and the capital programme). - 4.127 It is expected that any underspend against allocations in 2024-25 would be carried forward in an earmarked reserve to fund projects which are being delivered over multiple financial years.